 5. Where the agreement is terminated pursuant to clause 3 or 4, the occupier is entitled to recover from the owner so much of any payment made by the occupier pursuant to the agreement as is attributable to a period after the termination.

 Sale of mobile homes

-- 6.(1) The occupier is entitled- - (a) to sell the mobile home; and - (b) to assign the occupier's rights and obligations under the agreement to a person approved by the owner. - (2) The owner must not unreasonably refuse to approve a proposed assignee.
+- 6.(1) The occupier is entitled-

+- (a) to sell the mobile home; and

+- (b) to assign the occupier's rights and obligations under the agreement to a person approved by the owner.

 SCHEDULE 1 (continued)